 To combat the ever increasing amount of space debris, especially relating to the many small satellite constellations currently entering LEO, soft detumbling and capturing systems for small satellites are crucial.
 During my semester in Japan,, I worked on the end-effectors of a dual-arm-robot on an air-floating testbed.
-Here, I created a compliant 3 planer DOF mechanism, ensuring soft contact between chaser and target satellite.
-This mechanism enables non-destructive detumbling and capturing, whilst and reducing requirements on controller accuracy and speed.
+Here, I created a compliant planar 3 DOF mechanism, ensuring soft contact between chaser and target satellite.
+This mechanism seeks to enable non-destructive detumbling and capturing, whilst and reducing requirements on controller accuracy and speed.

 In EVA-suits used by astronauts, hand mobility is a common issue, having led to many injuries.
 We were tasked with improving the glove of the EVA suit, finding our inspiration in nature using the ACCREx method.